A-stick-bug/CSES/readme.md

   - so a template segment tree problem would have a higher point value than a difficult binary search problem since the concept itself is harder
+  - "Ad hoc" refers to uncategorized observation/thinking based problems (more thinking than coding) and tend to require mathematical intuition.
+    - "Constructive", usually has ad hoc aspects and requires you to make a structure (array,tree,etc.) satisfying some property
+  - "Implementation" either means the problem is implementation heavy or there is not really an algorithm and you just have to code it.